Failure Codes in Maintenance Systems – CMMS

-What is a failure code?
-Quite simply, it is a code that illustrates why an asset failed or the reason that the asset failed.
-Codes can be a number which is cross referenced to a list of actual code descriptions or more conveniently a series of alphanumeric characters that are a logical abbreviation of their descriptions.
+Quite simply, a failure code is a code that illustrates why an asset failed or the reason that the asset failed.
+Failure codes can be a number which is cross referenced to a list of actual code descriptions or more conveniently a series of alphanumeric characters that are a logical abbreviation of their descriptions.
 However, with modern database technology and available disk space, the full descriptions are increasingly being used instead of alphanumeric codes.

 The complexity of the codes will be dependent on the know-how of the system users.
 For example, if unskilled operators are using the codes to report equipment problems they will have to be of a general nature.
 Conversely, if trained technical people are the users then the codes can be more complex.
 For this reason some companies prefer to use both failure codes and problem codes.
 Problem codes are more a list of symptoms than causes.
 These would typically be used by operators with the technicians entering the additional failure code after the work was completed.

 Whatever method you chose, your operators and maintenance personnel will soon become familiar with your own codes providing that the list is limited to a manageable number.
 I firmly believe that there is no need to have more than perhaps 20 or 30 codes and that these need only be of a general nature.
 For example, if you use your CMMS to report on occurrences of “Misalignment” on a particular piece of equipment those who are familiar with the equipment will know where the misalignment was likely to have occurred, making more specific information unnecessary.
 Problems will occur when users selecting a code are presented with a drop down list with 50 or 100 codes on it and choosing one becomes difficult.
 In this case you will find the catch-all “other” being selected too regularly.